Applications open for 2023 & 2024! Apply today

 Youth Development and Education interns in Tokyo are highly appreciated.
 Many Japanese parents work until late at night, so it’s normal for children to spend six hours or more at after-school care programs, where they do homework or play games.
 By joining this Youth Development and Education internship in Japan, you’ll assist in these programs, known locally as gakudos, and have the option to be placed in international kindergartens or schools during the day.

-English language speakers are sought-after as teachers, so interns don’t need to speak Japanese.
-Interns do not need to be native English language speakers but should have sufficient proficiency.
-Bear in mind that some students may not be able to communicate in English very well.
+Regardless of your placement, interns in Tokyo are highly valued for providing students with casual or formal exposure to the English language.
+Interns don’t need to speak Japanese but must bear in mind that some students may not be able to communicate in English very well.
 In these instances, you may need to be careful to speak slowly and clearly, and have creative games or other solutions to overcome any language barriers you encounter.
 Interns who do have some Japanese language skills will have an advantage, as this will make it much easier to communicate with local teachers.
+Interns do not need to be native English language speakers but should have sufficient proficiency.

 Typical Schedule